LangInteger/LangInteger.github.io/source/bio/index.md

 ## About

 Greatings!
-My name is Lang Liu (刘郎 in Chinese).
+My name is Lang Liu.

 I am a Ph.D. student in Computer Science at Illinois Institute of Techonology.
-My focus of research area is Type theory and Security in PL.
+My advisor is Professor [Farzaneh Derakhshan](http://gauss.cs.iit.edu/~fderakhshan/).
+My research interests are in formal methods and use the technique to ensure the safety and security of concurrent programs.

 ## Publications

-- Upcoming ...
+- Upcoming

 ## Teaching

+- Teaching Assistant: Spring 2024, CS536 Science of Programming, IIT
 - Teaching Assistant: Fall 2023, [CS351 System Programming](https://mseryn.com/teaching/cs351/), IIT